 Disposable face mask buying guide

-Disposable surgical-style face masks are now readily available to buy, including in supermarkets, pharmacies and convenience stores.
+Disposable face masks are now readily available to buy, including in supermarkets, pharmacies and convenience stores.

-They are usually made of several layers of a type of polypropylene and either flat or pleated, often with a built-in nose wire.
-They tend to have simple elastic straps that go around the ears or head.
+They are usually made of several layers of a type of polypropylene and are either flat, pleated, or moulded to the face.
+They tend to have a built-in nose wire and simple elastic straps that go around the ears or head.

-These disposable masks can filter large droplets produced by someone coughing or talking loudly near you, but are less able to filter the tiny aerosol particles that also potentially carry the virus, as they don't fit tightly to the face.
-So they aren’t generally considered by experts to protect against COVID-19.
+These disposable masks can filter large droplets produced by someone coughing or talking loudly near you, and have a moisture repellent outer layer, but they are less able to filter the tiny aerosol particles that also potentially carry the virus, as they don't fit tightly to the face.

 However, like reusable face coverings, they do help to capture droplets exhaled by you when coughing, sneezing or talking, helping to limit the spread of viral particles.